 A broker should also know which insurance companies weigh a credit score more than another.
 How much an insurance company weighs credit history can influence the insurance rate.

 “There are many differences among those carriers,” says Ross.
 “Some are geared toward very high-value vehicles, some are geared toward drivers with DUIs or poor driving records, some are better for younger drivers than older drivers, some are more competitive in rural areas than city areas,” he says.

 Sometimes, several insurance companies charge similar prices for drivers without any unusual features.
 The insurance broker can help you choose an insurer based on other factors.

-“Say we’re quoting a husband and a wife who live in the suburbs and are driving a Ford Explorer, we may get 10 companies that are all priced around the same,” says Ross.
+“Say we’re quoting a husband and a wife who live in the suburbs and are driving a Ford Explorer and we may get 10 companies priced around the same,” says Ross.

 “We can choose which company is providing the best coverage and which is providing the best claims service or which may have the most attractive payment plan.
 There are so many nuances that can be different from one carrier to the next, and that’s where a broker can stand out.”

 How much do you have to pay a car insurance broker?

 Insurance brokers and insurance agents generally get paid commissions from the insurance company.
 The commission is based on a percentage of the insurance premiums paid.